 The lessons learnt from unprecedented floods of 2010 followed by heavy monsoon rainfalls of 2011, flash flooding in 2012 and subsequent disasters required quick and effective actions to control the situation and above all, to save lives.
 However, effective action depends on the existence of practical and well tested contingency plans.
 The Provincial Contingency Plan has been formulated to translate recommendations from district administrations, line departments and other stakeholders into action.
-However, the devastation caused due to floods/rainfalls witnessed during recent years has necessitated for taking on board all agencies for an integrated contingency planning, involving government departments, districts administrations, armed forces and humanitarian assistance organizations, thereby ensuring synergized and optimal utilization of resources by agencies in the field while complementing each other with appropriate linkages and better coordination to support actions along lines of command.
+However, the devastation caused due to floods/ rainfalls witnessed during recent years has necessitated for taking on board all agencies for an integrated contingency planning, involving government districts administrations, armed forces and humanitarian departments, assistance organizations, thereby ensuring synergized and optimal utilization of resources by agencies in the field while complementing each other with appropriate linkages and better coordination to support actions along lines of command.

 PDMA continues to emphasize upon the Contingency Planning process as a preparedness measure for response to natural hazards particularly Monsoon Contingency.
-Following catastrophic floods since 2010, this plan focuses on planning for the upcoming Monsoon - 2020 hazards to identify and analyze related risks for not just their humanitarian impacts but also the associated adverse affects on private and public infrastructure, and to define roles and responsibilities of diverse stakeholders for preparedness and response.
+Following catastrophic floods since 2010, this plan focuses on planning for the upcoming Monsoon - 2021 hazards to identify and analyze related risks for not just their humanitarian impacts but also the associated adverse effects on private and public infrastructure, and to define roles and responsibilities of diverse stakeholders for preparedness and response.

-It is worth mentioning here that PDMA shared guidelines for 2020 Monsoon contingency planning with district administrations, line departments, and other stakeholders primarily for anticipating likely scenarios and perceiving threat levels.
+It is worth mentioning here that PDMA shared guidelines for 2021 Monsoon contingency planning with district administrations, line departments, and other stakeholders primarily for anticipating likely scenarios and perceiving threat levels.
 While further drawing conclusions from the inputs through the technical experts and relevant departments, it mainly involves identifying gaps and challenges to effective emergency response and then planning and implementing a series of actions to increase response capacity and reduce potential gaps.
 Unlike former simple or generic plans scenarios were used as a basis for developing preparedness plans.
 The key anticipated outcomes are:

-- · Awareness for Building Capacities for Response, - Depict anticipated threat perception for earmarking required resources, - Build Integrated Planning Capacities, and - Define required gaps ensuing Preparatory Measures.
+- Awareness for Building Capacities for Response, - Depict anticipated threat perception for earmarking required resources, - Build Integrated Planning Capacities, and - Define required gaps ensuing Preparatory Measures.

 The preparations have been made keeping in view the recent years.
-Whereas, the PMD have predicted that Monsoon rainfall is expected to remain near normal (+10%) during July to September 2020 in Pakistan.
-Sindh and Kashmir are likely to receive moderately above normal (+20%) rainfall during August and September."
+Whereas, the PMD have predicted that Monsoon rainfall is expected to remain near to normal during July to September 2021 in Pakistan.
+The upper half of Punjab, northern Balochistan and Kashmir are likely to receive moderately above normal rainfall during the season.
 Area weighted normal rainfall of Pakistan during Jul - Sep is 140.8 mm.